 - Coordinate with your college’s web content manager to share new developments, events, awards or student spotlights across the university’s social media channels.

-- Contact The Graduate School team if you have any content that you’d like shared to their social channels.
+- Contact The Office of Graduate Admissions if you have any content that you’d like shared to their social channels.

 - Maintain personal social media profiles (if you are comfortable with that) and join in on conversations that are relevant to your program